mk4705/K_Means_Clustering_project/README.md

 A confusion matrix and classification report are generated, indicating how well clustering aligns with the known public/private split.

 Visualization:
-Cluster results are visualized using scatter plots (e.g., Outstate Tuition vs. Grad Rate, colored by cluster or true label).
+Cluster results are visualized using scatter plots.
-Insights about cluster characteristics are discussed.